Branch Network

 1st Greek bank to join the Net-Zero Banking Alliance

-In 2023 we were the 1st Greek bank to join the UN-convened Net-Zero Banking Alliance (NZBA), the flagship climate initiative under the Principles for Responsible Banking, as a signatory.
+In 2023 we became the 1st Greek bank to join the UN-convened net-zero climate initiative for banks as a signatory.

-This way we have committed to aligning with the NZBA overarching principles of setting and disclosing long-term and intermediate science-based targets to support meeting net zero by 2050.
+This way we have committed to aligning with the UNEP FI principles (Guidance for Climate Target Setting for Banks) of setting and disclosing long-term and intermediate science-based targets to support meeting net zero by 2050.

 In November 2024 we set the first round of sector targets across our lending and investment portfolios, achieving a key milestone towards our net-zero objective.
-Our targets are in line or below the International Energy Agency Net Zero Emissions by 2050 (IEA NZE) scenario in 3 out of 4 priority sectors.
-Overall, our financed emissions for the base year (2022) are lower than the benchmark, except for Cement, which starts above the IEA industry average.
+Our targets are based on the International Energy Agency Net Zero Emissions by 2050 (IEA NZE) scenario

 Summary of targets for Power, Oil & Gas, Cement, and Iron & Steel